Octoberfest7/KDStab/README.md

 # KDStab

+**6/28/2022**: Microsoft has rolled out a patch that prevents opening a handle to the MsMpEng.exe token, and as such the KillDefender portion of this tool no longer works.
+Backstab should still work.
+Not sure the patch ID, may work on older unpatched systems.
+Verified on Win10 21H2 and Win11.

 This is a Beacon Object File combined implementation of Yaxser's Backstab and pwn1sher's KillDefender for use with Cobalt Strike.

 ![image](https://user-images.githubusercontent.com/91164728/157608940-2dc938e5-fa50-41b0-87b7-f722644a805f.png)